qianweicheng/rasa/examples/rasasc/data/nlu.md

 - hi, loving the app so far. i think shake to undo would be a better use of the feature rather than what currently happens upon a shake.

 ## intent:delete_error
-- this app doesn't work. when i delete email it reappears in a few seconds
 - all deleted messages reappear in seconds
 - i delete emails then they reappear
 - deleting emails doesn't work sometimes. i will delete an email and a few seconds later it reappears. how can i fix this issue?